 Cocaine addiction is frighteningly common in the UK, particularly in young adults.
-It’s a drug that’s known for its psychoactive properties, usually providing people with a sense of euphoria and a massive high.
+It’s a class a drug that’s known for its psychoactive properties, usually providing people with a sense of euphoria and a massive high.

 This usually comes after regular cocaine use, and it’s an issue that needs plenty of attention.
 If you suspect a friend or family member may be using cocaine, here’s how to spot the signs.

 Cocaine psychosis is a mental state where you start to see things or believe things that you’ve manufactured in your mind.
 Many people that suffer from this have borderline personality disorders like schizophrenia.
 It mainly comes about after an individual has recently used cocaine.

 It is often referred to as cocaine-induced psychosis because psychosis itself is a symptom of various mental health conditions.

 Cocaine causes extreme highs, but it also leads to extreme lows.
 Dopamine in your system increases dramatically when cocaine is taken, but it will fall after about an hour.

 This causes a severe lack of dopamine in your system, which leads to a lot of psychological symptoms and problems.
 Hence, people enter a state of cocaine psychosis, whereby they feel delusional, anxious, paranoid, and so on.
 It’s very dangerous, and we’ll explain why throughout this article.